apigee/consumer-data-standards-au/README.md

 It optionally supports mutual TLS (mTLS) with Holder of Key (HoK) verification.
 For details on how to enable that feature, see [README.md](./src/shared-flows/verify-mtls-and-hok/README.md)

-Other APIs will be gradually added, as well as support for Pushed Authorisation Requests (PARs).
+Other APIs will be gradually added.

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
 2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
 These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts and best practices such as caching of (mock) responses
 3. An API proxy (*oidc-mock-provider*) that implements a standalone Open ID Connect Identity Provider, based on the open source package [oidc-provider](https://github.com/panva/node-oidc-provider)
+5. An API Proxy (*CDS-ConsentMgmtWithKVM*) that provides basic consent management capabilities, including revocation by CDR Arrangement ID
-4. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
-In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens
+6. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
+In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens.
+It also interacts with the *CDS-ConsentMgmtWithKVM* proxy to create/modify/revoke consents.
 5. An API Proxy (*CDS-DynamicClientRegistration*) that leverages Apigee client management capabilities to allow Data Recipients to dynamically register with the reference implementation.
 6. An API Proxy (*mock-cdr-register*) that mocks the CDR register role in dynamic client registration: Issuing Software Statement Assertions (SSAs) and providing a JWKS to verify these SSAs.
-7. An API Proxy (*mock-adr-client*) that mocks the functionality a client being registered dynamically needs to include: provide a JWKS that can be used to verify a registration request.
-In addition, to make testing easier, it also has a helper facility to automatically generate such registration requests.
+7. An API Proxy (*mock-adr-client*) that mocks the functionality a client needs being registered dynamically needs to include: provide a JWKS that can be used to verify a registration request.
+In addition, to make testing easier, it also has a helper facility to automatically generate such registration requests and create Pushed Authorisation Requests (PARs)

 The reference implementation can accelerate Open Banking implementation in multiple ways:
 - Quick delivery of a sandbox API environment, returning mock data.